Ephraim-usc/egrm/README.md

 Expected Genetic Relationship Matrix (EGRM) is the expected value of the Genetic Relationship Matrix (GRM) on unknown SNPs given the complete genealogical tree of a sample of individuals, derived under the coalescent theory framework.

+This method is described in the following [paper](https://www.biorxiv.org/content/10.1101/2021.08.18.456747v1.abstract):
+Fan, Caoqi, Nicholas Mancuso, and Charleston WK Chiang.
+"A genealogical estimate of genetic relationships." bioRxiv (2021).
+Please cite our paper if you use our method.

 Installation
 ------------